£52.25 £55.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Continental Sport 1000 tyres, hailing from Germany and in production during the 1980s (yet still new & unused after all this time!).
-Made from rubber and weighing in at 536 grams (the weight and price displayed are for a pair of tyres).
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Campagnolo Record chainring bolts, hailing from Italy and in production from the 1950s to the 1960s.
+Made from steel and weighing in at 25 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO